noxgle/term_agent/Readme.md

 > **Always review and understand the commands before running the agent.**
 > Using this tool may be unsafe on production systems or with sensitive data.
 > You are responsible for any actions performed by the agent on your system.

+> **Note:**
+> The larger and more advanced the AI model you use (e.g., GPT-4, Gemini 1.5, or large Ollama models), the better and more reliable the agent's results will be.
+> Smaller or older models may not handle complex tasks or multi-step automation as effectively.

 ## License